RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache redirectOnFederatedAuth | When there is only one federation authentication configuration then redirect to it automatically
+publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache redirectOnFederatedAuth | When there is only one federation authentication configuration then redirect to it automatically forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy

 #### Resource quotas